Research Export Controls Procedure

 Responsibility

-• The Provost (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+• The Pro Vice-Chancellor, Research (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

 • The Director, Research and Innovation (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by the Provost.